BlueCJIOH/GodEye/README.md

 # GodEye
-GodEye is an AI model that is responsible for staff monitoring
+GodEye is an AI model that is responsible for staff monitoring with Raspberry Pi